PrefectHQ/prefect/docs/concepts/projects.md

 ### The Pull Section

 The pull section is the most important section within the `prefect.yaml` file as it contains instructions for preparing this project for a deployment run.
 These instructions will be executed each time a deployment created wthin this project is run via a worker.

+There are three main types of steps that typically show up in a `pull` section:

+- `set_working_directory`: this step simply sets the working directory for the process prior to importing your flow
+- `git_clone_project`: this step clones the provided repository on the provided branch
+- `pull_project_from_{cloud}`: this step pulls the project directory from a Cloud storage location (e.g., S3)

+!!! tip "Use block and variable references"
+    All [block and variable references](#templating-options) within your pull step will remain unresolved until runtime and will be pulled each time your deployment is run.
+This allows you to avoid storing sensitive information insecurely; it also allows you to manage certain types of configuration from the API and UI without having to rebuild your deployment every time.

 ## The `.prefect/` directory